MashuNakamura/MashuNakamura/README.md

 Hello !
 I'm a begginer Programmer, you can call me Okerachuchupurin !

-Currently I use Fedora as main OS and Windows as Gaming OS
+Currently I use Ubuntu as main OS and Windows as Gaming OS

 Still Learning Programming and Japanese Language